I found this photo of a young me.

 And as it turned out, that hospital—of all places—was the perfect place for such a search, as the story will tell.

-Truth, to be ultimate, to be the one and only superior, capital-T Truth, must prove everything, and must be proven by everything; or it would not be ultimate.
+Truth, to be ultimate, so my thinking went, to be the one and only superior, capital-T Truth, must prove everything, and must be proven by everything; or it would not be ultimate.
 Stood to reason, I figured.
 So, that decided, I set out to gather evidence.

 What proved the Truth?
 Who was to decide?
 Well, I was.
 By what criteria?
 By my own intuitive sense of what the Truth is.
 Hold up in court?
 Doubt it.
 Right for me?
 Absolutely.